 - For a while, don’t make any significant transactions.

-- Check for red flags for lenders, get your free annual credit report, approved by authorities.
+- Check for red flags for lenders, and get your free annual credit report, approved by authorities.
 Work with the credit rating agencies on the report to get rid of any inaccuracies.

 One of the simplest and best ways to build your credit is with a secured credit card if you’re only beginning to create credit, or starting over.
 Typically, buying a house involves making a down payment.
 Lenders want you, so to speak, to have skin in the game so that you’re able to make the loan payments.
 You could have created some reserves that you could use for a down payment, investments, and/or a retirement plan if you’ve been working for a few years.
 You are eligible to borrow and buy a home from your EPF, and you pay it back by regular contributions.
 However, before you do this, hear from the company benefits supervisor the advantages and drawbacks– if there are certain disadvantages.